zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 16. Publish the collection to Ansible Galaxy:

+    You need to be registered on Ansible Galaxy, and your userid there needs to be authorized to modify the 'ibm' namespace.

+    Look up your API Key on https://galaxy.ansible.com/me/preferences and upload to galaxy while the `GALAXY_TOKEN` environment variable is set to your API
+    Key:

     .. code-block:: sh

-        make upload
+        GALAXY_TOKEN={your-galaxy-api-key} make upload

-    This will show the package version and will ask for confirmation.
+    This will show the collection version and will ask for confirmation.

     **Important:** Double check that the correct package version (``M.N.U``, without any development suffix) is shown.